 Dorothy Sayers in her famous essay, “The Lost Tools of Learning” claims that the necessary tools of learning are no longer taught.
 She states:

 “Is not the great defect of our education today–a defect traceable through all the disquieting symptoms of trouble that I have mentioned–that although we often succeed in teaching our pupils “subjects,” we fail lamentably on the whole in teaching them how to think: they learn everything, except the art of learning.

 The Integration of All Things

-Furthermore, modern education fails to teach how God is at the center of it all, holding it all together (Sayers).
-All of reality and any truth that exists belongs to God.
+Furthermore, modern education fails to teach how God is at the central, unifying reality of all knowledge.
+Any truth that exists belongs to God.
 With Him at the center there is rationality, unity, order, and beauty.
-When our students are not taught to recognize relationships between things, something is lost.
-Today, just look at how many young people think socialism is a good idea, even though history and basic economics tells us it is not!
-True education does not present subjects in seclusion, but teaches our students to look for and recognize connections, important connections they can use to inform the future.
+When our students are not taught to recognize relationships within the created order, the essence of knowledge is lost.
+True education does not present subjects in seclusion.
+It teaches our students to look for and recognize important connections they can use to inform the future.